ian-altekruse/CS178_Project1/README.md

 - AWS EC2 (for hosting website)
 - AWS DynamoDB (for hosting user information in NoSQL table)
 - MySQL (for running queries to pull extra movie information)
+- ChatGPT (for errors and help with python and html code)

 ## Setup and Run Instructions
 ### Steps for Setup